-Methods for Fostering Lifelong Learning 0.5 unit
+Methods for Fostering Lifelong Learning

 An overview of effective processes for fostering lifelong learning.
 Students examine various perspectives on best practices in lifelong learning contexts while continuing to develop their skills with various teaching and learning methods.

 Diversity Issues in Lifelong Learning